 No one is allowed to play without a proper lacrosse butt end.
 Not having a butt end in lacrosse can result in your stick being not allowed for use and a hefty penalty.
 You obviously need to play with a lacrosse butt end, but choosing which one is best can be difficult.
 This often overlooked part of your lacrosse stick can directly affect your shooting, cradling, and fakes; but, players don’t always realize this.
 Getting the right lacrosse butt ends will help you focus more on practice and less on your stick.
-Our top 5 Lacrosse Butt Ends or Lacrosse End Caps bring the very best aspects together for optimal performance and comfort in a lacrosse stick accessory.
+Our top 5 Lacrosse Butt Ends or Lacrosse End Caps bring the very best aspects together for optimal performance and comfort in a lacrosse stick accessories.

-Lacrosse Butt Ends For The Eager and Elite
+Lacrosse Butt Ends For The Elite

 Our list of the top butt ends in lacrosse brings everything to the table.
 The swift attackman and the punishing defender both need a butt end that serves their needs, while being something they like.
 A bad butt end ruins your bottom hand grip and that leads to mistakes.
 However, thanks to the next 5 lacrosse butt ends you won’t be disappointed with your bottom hand anymore.